 If you want to have more controls on editing YouTube video, here we recommend using Filmora9.
 You can use it to trim/cut/split YouTube videos with handy tools.
 It also offer more than 50 royal free music to use.
 Various video filters and effects are available to make your videos amazing.
 The best part is you can apply animated text/titles to videos like a pro.
 After editing, you can directly upload videos to YouTube.
 Now, download it now to have a try!

 How to Use YouTube Video Editor to Edit Video on YouTube

 Step 1.
 Get access to YouTube Video Editor

 Sign in to your YouTube (or Google) account.
-To get access to YouTube Video Editor, you can go directly to the URL, which is https://www.youtube.com/editor.
-Or click “Upload”>”Edit” to the Video Editor tab.
+To get access to YouTube Video Editor, you can go directly to YouTube studio (video editor).
+Or click avatar icon in your YouTube site > YouTube Studio.

 After getting to the editor, all your YouTube videos will appear.
 If you want to add a clip from the pool of videos into the project, simply drag it onto the timeline or hit the plus icon in the top right hand corner of each clip.
 You can also add any YouTube videos that were uploaded with a "Creative Commons" license.
 To do this, go to the CC tab, find a video and drag it to the timeline.

 To cut or split your video, hover over the target clip and hit the scissor icon to cut the clip into pieces.
 You can also cursor over the edge of your video in the timeline and drag the handle to shorten or trim your video.

 YouTube Video Editor also provides the "Quick fixes" function which does a quick analysis of the video and tweaks its color, brightness, and contrast settings automatically.
 You can just double click the video to enter the "Quick fixes" tab and easily change brightness and contrast, add slow motion and pan zoom effect, and stabilize, audio fix or rotate video.